shaojunL/heart-disease/README.md

 ## Problem Definition
 * Which easily measured factor is most useful when predicting the possibility of Heart Disease for people above 50 years of age?
+  * In this case, the easily measured factors are Cholesterol, Resting Blood Pressure and Max Heart Rate
 * Which model is best to predict the possibility of Heart Disease?

 ## Models Used